 They cannot.
-In order to search a property or a car, anything of that nature, police, when they have a warrant, they have to actually seek that warrant with what is called specificity so they have to describe the items that are being searched for and the area to be searched.
-So for instance if the police are searching a residence and they’re looking at a garage for a certain vehicle, they can’t go into a bedroom and check your drawers because obviously a vehicle couldn’t be in those drawers.
-So the language of the warrant actually requires that it limits where they have the ability to search and the language is actually contained in a search warrant depending on what that language … The language controls.
-The language essentially says this is what can be searched, this is what areas can be searched so it’s all covered within the warrant.
+To look through a property or a car, or anything like that, the police have to get a warrant first.
+Additionally, that warrant should have the exact information of what the police are searching for.
+More specifically, they have to elaborate on the objects that are being looked for and the place to be searched.
+For example, if the police are searching a residence and they’re looking in a garage for a certain vehicle, they can’t go into a bedroom and check your drawers because obviously a vehicle could not be in said drawers.
+Thus, the language of the warrant specifically limits the places where they can search.
+In general, the terms essentially state that this is what can be searched, this is what areas can be searched – so it’s all included in the warrant.

 Dale Carson Law is dedicated to protecting the rights of individuals.